sahumphreys/sahumphreys.github.io/_gcse/algorithms/03_tracing.md

 {: .callout.objectives}
 >- first

 Often, when writing and implementing our algorithms using code, we do not get the results we are expecting.
 We get an error.
-There may be different types of errors:
+There may be different types of errors.

-- **syntax error**: we use the wrong type fo statement, or there is a typo in our code.
-When we try to run our Python code the interpreter will stop and alert us to the error we have made.
-It will provide us with an error message - which might, sometimes, appear confusing to read but can be helpful in tracking down where we have gone wrong
-- **logic error**: Our program runs through to its conclusion, there are no syntax errors, but the result we get is not what we were expecting.
-Our logic is wrong and we need to track down where the error might be located.
-This can be difficult and time-consuming.
-We can use a **trace table** to help.
-- **runtime error**: The last category of error causes our program to "crash" while it is running, perhaps we're trying to read from a file that does not exist or we've divided by zero or tried to apply an arithmetical operator to the wrong kind of data.
-Good programmers should be alert to theses kind of errors - they should not occur.
+## Types of error

+**Syntax Errors**

+Syntax errors are related to the structure or grammar of the code and occur when the programmer violates the rules of the programming language.
+They are picked up by the compiler or interpreter during the compilation phase.
+Typically these might include missing semicolons, mismatched parentheses, or typos in keywords.
+The program won't run until all syntax errors are fixed.

+**Logic Errors**

+Logic errors occur when the program's logic is flawed, leading to incorrect results or unexpected behavior.
+The code may run without producing any error messages, but the output is not what was intended.
+Logic errors are usually discovered during testing and debugging phases and may involve tracing the code and analyzing the output to identify discrepancies.
+The program runs, but it does not produce the expected or desired results.

+**Runtime Errors**

+Runtime errors occur during the execution of a program, they are not detected by the compiler but emerge when the program is running.
+They are usually  identified by error messages displayed during program execution and typically might include division by zero, accessing an out-of-bounds array element, or using an undefined variable.
+When that happens the execution of the program is interrupted or terminated.

-Tracing an algorithm can help track down i.e. **debug** logic errors.
+Tracing an algorithm can help track down i.e. **debug** logic errors, and runtime errors.
 Let's first look at the process and principles then use the technique on code that does have a logic error that needs to be corrected.

+{: .callout.notice}
+> A trace table can also be used to determine the purpose of the algorithm

 We'll start with the binary search algorithm from the previous section: